lovell/sharp/docs/install.md

 When using npm v7, the user running `npm install` must own the directory it is run in.

+When installing cross platform prebuilts on linux hosts an installation can be forced by `--sharp-install-force` flag or by setting `SHARP_INSTALL_FORCE` env variable.

 The `npm install --ignore-scripts=false` flag must be used when `npm` has been configured to ignore installation scripts.

 Check the output of running `npm install --verbose sharp` for useful error messages.